rjvitorino/rjvitorino.github.io/_tabs/contact.md

 order: 4
 ---

-Ready for fresh challenges and collaborations, I bring knowledge in tech and strategy for intelligent city advancements.
+I help teams excel by blending strategic product management with agile methods and data insights to transform user experiences.

 Would you like to connect to create meaningful solutions?

 Please get in touch at [hello@ricardovitorino.com](mailto:hello@ricardovitorino.com) or message me on [LinkedIn](https://www.linkedin.com/in/rjvitorino/).